jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ----------

 ### VI.
 What to submit
 1. Change the colors of your points in the "style" and in the map *legend*.
-Note: your legend should match your map your custom colors should be visible on your Pages webspace.
+Note: your legend should match your map's custom colors.
 2. Be sure you added comments above each section of code, as instructed.
 Use the examples provided, or add something more verbose that would help future you, or another developer know what each section of code is for.
 3. Clean up your alignment.
 Subsections should be nested (tabbed over).
 At a minimum, you should be able to draw a line down your screen between the opening and closing `head`,`body`, and `script` tags without running into other lines of code.
 4. Answer the questions in the submission instructions.